SarthakMakhija/tech-lessons-posts/content/en/blog/many_flavors_of_networking_io/index.md

 description: "
 The foundation of any networked application hinges on its ability to efficiently handle data exchange.
 But beneath the surface, there's a hidden world of techniques for managing this communication.
-This article dives into the various \"flavors\" of networking IO, exploring the trade-offs associated with each approach.
+This article dives into various \"flavors\" of networking IO, exploring the trade-offs associated with each approach.
-We'll delve into techniques like Single-Threaded Blocking IO, Multi-Threaded Blocking IO, Non-blocking with Busy Wait, and Single-Threaded Event loop, equipping you with a deeper understanding of how applications juggle network communication with other tasks.
+We'll delve into techniques like Single-Threaded Blocking IO, Multi-Threaded Blocking IO, Non-blocking with Busy Wait, and Single-Threaded Event loop.
 "
 tags: ["TCP", "Networking", "Golang", "Event loop"]
 thumbnail: "/flavors-of-networking-title.webp"